CarlSustrich/mrRobogersNeighborhood/readme.md

 code: beepBoop(5);
 Expected Output: ["Beep!", "Boop!", "Won't you be my neighbor?"]

-Test: "It should identify a number with that does not include '1','2' or '3'  and place that number back into the array."
+Test: "It should identify a number that does not include '1','2' or '3'  and place that number back into the array unchanged."
 code: beepBoop(5);
 Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5]

+Test: "It should identify a negative number and prompt the user to enter a number>=0"
+Code: beepBoop(-5);
+Expected Output: "Please enter a number equal to 0 or greater"